Our school is committed to safeguarding and promoting

 found here.
 SAFEGUARDING AND CP POLICY

-Operation Encompass is a unique Police and Education early intervention safeguarding partnership which ensures that a child's school is informed, prior to the start of the next school day, that there has been an incident of Domestic Abuse to which the child or young person has been exposed, and which might then have an impact on them in school the following day.
+Operation Encompass is a unique Police and Education early intervention safeguarding partnership which ensures that a child’s school is informed, prior to the start of the next school day, that there has been a domestic abuse, vulnerable child or missing incident to which the child or young person has been exposed, and which might then have an impact on them in school the following day.

 A nominated member of staff, known as a Key Adult, has been trained to liaise with the police.
-At St Joseph’s RC Primary School our Key Adult is Mrs Elder.
+At St Joseph’s our Key Adult is the Headteacher, Mrs Scott.
 They will be able to use information that has been shared with them, in confidence, to ensure that the school makes provision for possible difficulties experienced by children or their families.
-The Key Adults will keep this information confidential, and will only share it on a need to know basis, for instance, to teaching staff for the child or young person.
+The Key Adult will keep this information confidential and will only share it on a need-to-know basis, for instance, to teaching staff for the child or young person.
 It will not be shared with other school students.

-Operation Encompass was first introduced in Plymouth in February 2011, and has proved very effective in providing appropriate and timely support to young people affected by domestic abuse.
-This initiative has been implemented across the whole of the Lancashire Police area.
+This national initiative has been implemented across the whole of the Lancashire Police area.
 If you would like some more information about it, you can view it online at www.operationencompass.org.